Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ### Schema migration from Schema Registry to Klaw

-Backing up schemas from the schema registry is essential for ensuring recovery in the event of server failures or unexpected disasters.
+Backing up schemas from the Schema Registry is essential for ensuring recovery in the event of server failures or unexpected disasters.
 While schemas are typically stored in a Apache Kafka topic with replication, there may be cases where retrieving them is difficult or impossible.

-Klaw simplifies this by connecting directly to the schema registry server, retrieving all available schemas associated with topics, and integrating them into its metastore.
+Klaw simplifies this by connecting directly to the Schema Registry server, retrieving all available schemas associated with topics, and integrating them into its metastore.
 This backup process is straightforward and takes only a few clicks, regardless of the volume of schemas or topics.

-For more information on synchronizing schemas from the schema registry to Klaw, refer to **[sync-schemas-from-cluster](/docs/cluster-management/kafka-cluster-sync/sync-schemas-from-cluster)**
+For more information on synchronizing schemas from the Schema Registry to Klaw, refer to **[sync-schemas-from-cluster](/docs/cluster-management/kafka-cluster-sync/sync-schemas-from-cluster)**

 The following video demonstrates how schemas are synchronized to Klaw for a selection of topics already present in